 You got a credit card statement in the mail, and… Boom!
 You were thrown a late fee and your account is past due.
-You ask yourself.
-How in the world did this happen?
-Then you start thinking …Oh my gosh!
-Now I could say good bye to my great credit that I worked so hard on building!
-Is my secure life as I knew it ‘till now over?!?
-My house… car …..kids’ education…….?
+You ask yourself, How in the world did this happen?

 There is a well-known joke.
 What is worse than finding a mouse in your house?… Finding two!
-But in all seriousness, credit models understand that every person may have valid reasons why he was late on a payment.
-As long as you don’t repeat it again, in the long run, it won’t affect your credit by too much.
-The first six months will be affected the most, and then slowly it will go back up again.
-By a year in a half to two years everything will be back to normal.
+But in all seriousness, credit score models understand that every person may have valid reasons why they were late on a payment.
+As long as you don’t repeat it again, in the long run, it won’t affect your credit too much.
+The first few months will be affected the most, and then slowly, it will go back up again.
+By as fast as six months, everything will be back to normal.
 (Keep all your credit cards open.
 Now would not be the time to close cards.
 You would need as many positive accounts as possible.)

 Step by Step Guide